 Political violence continues to mount in Argentina.
 After a pitched gunbattle in Cordoba on Tuesday?

-Political violence continues to mount in Argentina.
+Background: Political violence continues to mount in Argentina.
 After a pitched gunbattle in Cordoba on Tuesday (8 October), police combed the Electricity Union headquarters and produced an arsenal of guns and ammunition.

 The gunbattle coincided with declaration from Argentine President Maria Estela Peron that the government would take a firm stand to erradicate political violence.